Percussion In Massage With A Massage Gun | How Percussive Therapy Works

 [Check out Exogun for your percussion massage needs.
 Enter the code EXOGUN-ELLY for 5% off your order!]

-[Massage guns are also featured on my post about the 9 Top Myofascial Release Tools For 2022, and you can read my dedicated Exogun review here.].
+[Massage guns are also featured in my post about the 9 Top Myofascial Release Tools, and you can read my dedicated Exogun review here.].

 What is percussion in massage?

-Percussion massage is a deep tissue massage technique that uses a combination of vibration and a pulsing type motion to target muscle knots.
+Percussion massage is a deep tissue massage technique that combines vibration and a pulsing type motion to target muscle knots.
 This type of massage therapy is applied through a massage gun.
-Much less intense than the name implies, massage guns have the ability to reach deep into the muscles without the pain that can be experienced with a traditional deep tissue or trigger point massage.
+Much less intense than the name implies, massage guns can reach deep into the muscles without the pain that can be experienced with a traditional deep tissue or trigger point massage.

 Percussion in massage is applied using an easy-to-use handheld gun.
-A percussion gun can be used as part of a treatment plan through professionals such as massage therapists and chiropractors.
-Driving the increase in popularity is the fact that they can also be used for muscle release at home or anywhere, without the need for a practitioner.
+A percussion gun can be used as part of a treatment plan by professionals such as massage therapists and chiropractors.
+Its increasing popularity is driven by the fact that it can also be used for muscle release at home or anywhere, without the need for a practitioner.

 Percussion in massage - man with massage gun doing self massage at home